StudySecrets Of High-Traffic WordPress Blogs

 The team’s essential tools are:

-- Varnish as a reverse proxy and for ESI (Edge Side Includes);
+• Varnish as a reverse proxy and for ESI (Edge Side Includes);

-- Memcached to store the results of heavy queries, such as popular stories;
+• Memcached to store the results of heavy queries, such as popular stories;

-- Munin for monitoring.
+• Munin for monitoring.

 Setting this up wasn’t enough, though.
 All of this had to be tuned, and poorly performing plugins and code had to be identified.
 To do this, they did the following:

+• Use MySQL slow query log with no-index enabled.
 Keeping your MySQL slow logs empty is essential.
-Your key cache suddenly might not be sufficient anymore if your data is growing. - Use XHprof for code path analyses.
+Your key cache suddenly might not be sufficient anymore if your data is growing.

+• Keep Apache logs clean.
 External referrers will link to pages on your website that don’t exist anymore.
 If a WordPress 404 page is loaded every time, then you’re doing work that can be avoided.
 Generating a 404 page can be heavy, so it needs to be cacheable in Varnish as well.

 The team at The Next Web also uses additional tools with Varnish to improve cache hit rate.
 These include:

-Lets you look into Varnish.varnishtop -i txurl
+• varnishtop Lets you look into Varnish.

-This shows you all of the requests that make it into Apache that aren’t cached by Varnish.
-This helps you to identify different cases:- Whether the back end sends a header that Varnish can’t cache;
+• varnishtop -i txurl This shows you all of the requests that make it into Apache that aren’t cached by Varnish.
+This helps you to identify different cases:

-- Whether the back end starts a session that isn’t needed;
+• Whether the back end starts a session that isn’t needed;

-- Partially malformed links to your website, such as
+• Partially malformed links to your website, such as https://thenextweb.com/apple/https://referrer.com/my/cool/article;

-http://thenextweb.com/apple/http://referrer.com/my/cool/article; - Small variations of a normal request that you can normalize in Varnish, so that you can serve the standard page, such as
+• Small variations of a normal request that you can normalize in Varnish, so that you can serve the standard page, such as https://thenextweb.com/correct/article/link?utm=campaign.

-Their basic VCL, which normalizes many different request into the standard versions.
+• [WP-VCL](https://github.com/thenextweb/wp-vcl) Their basic VCL, which normalizes many different request into the standard versions.

 An essential step for The Next Web was developing the ability to serve cached content to logged-in users.
 To do this, it pulls in all of the user-specific parts of the page and loads these through an AJAX call.
 This means that content doesn’t need to load all of WordPress.
 The developers have duplicated all of the code that is needed to handle logging in and basic user-profile stuff in WordPress into its own tiny login class.
 The class takes 1 millisecond to load, instead of 100 to 200 milliseconds to load through the whole WordPress stack.
 This prevents WordPress from loading for a trivial request, which can degrade the overall performance of your website by eating CPU cycles that should be used to render pages that are not cached.
 An added benefit is that WordPress can render all pages in non-logged-in mode.